Guide to getting a master’s in criminal justice

-This course explores the main research methods and statistical analysis used to study crime and its prevention.
-Areas covered include research methods, building hypotheses and creating theoretical models, designing surveys, collecting and analyzing data, and writing reports.
+This explores the main research methods and statistical analysis used to study crime and its prevention.
+Areas covered include research methods, creating hypotheses and theoretical models, designing surveys, collecting and analyzing data, and writing reports.

 The correctional system and rehabilitation

-This course focuses on correctional theories on retribution, deterrence, and approaches to rehabilitation including family, behavioral, and cognitive-behavioral therapy.
-Students also examine treatment approaches for special populations, including persons struggling with addiction or mental illness, risk assessment, juvenile and adult detention, probation, parole.
-Correctional law and the management of correctional facilities are also studied.
+This focuses on correctional theories of retribution, deterrence, and approaches to rehabilitation including family, behavioral, and cognitive-behavioral therapy.
+Students also examine treatment approaches for special populations, including people struggling with addiction or mental illness, risk assessment, juvenile and adult detention, probation, and parole.

 Policing in society